conda/conda/docs/source/dev-guide/deep-dive-solvers.md

     * The user requested to roll back to a history checkpoint
     * We are just creating a copy of an existing environment (cloning)
 * Which `repodata` source to use (see {ref}`here <index_reduction_tricks>`).
-It not only depends on depends on the current configuration (via `.condarc` or command line flags), but also on the value of `use_only_tar_bz2`.
+It not only depends on the current configuration (via `.condarc` or command line flags), but also on the value of `use_only_tar_bz2`.
 * Whether the solver should start by freezing all installed packages (default for `conda install` and `conda remove` in existing environments).